AdamboislevantFleury/CY-Path/README.md

 # CYPATH-JAVA

 This project is based on board game for 2 or 4 players.
 This is a strategy game where the goal is the be first place don the opposite line of beginning.

-The project was done as part of our final year project.
+The project was done as part of our 1st year final project at CY Tech engineering school.

-It is written using JAVA 18 and JavaFX.

-Done by the group 15.
+Done by group 15.

 # Features